tddschn/url-regex-replace-chrome-extension/README.md

 - **Access Options Page:** Right-click on the extension icon and select 'Options'.
 - **Add New Pair:** Use the form at the top of the options page.
 - **Edit, Delete, or Reorder Pairs:** Select one or more pairs and choose the appropriate action.
+- **Export Presets:** Click the "Export Presets" button to download the presets as a JSON file.
+The filename will include the extension name and a timestamp.
+- **Import Presets:** Use the file input to upload a JSON file containing presets.

 ## Development